Undertaking higher degree research with the Australian Rivers Institute

 Sustainable fisheries and coastal ecosystems

-- Automated monitoring of restored marine environments - Professor Rod Connolly, Dr Michael Sievers, Dr Ryan Pearson and Dr Chris Brown.
+- Automated monitoring of restored marine environments - Professor Rod Connolly and Dr Michael Sievers

-- Ecological connectivity through fish movement measured using artificial intelligence - Professor Rod Connolly, Dr Christina Buelow and Dr Chris Brown.
+- Ecological connectivity through fish movement measured using artificial intelligence - Professor Rod Connolly and

 - Resilience in coastal ecosystems - Professor Rod Connolly